Ways to Care for Young People Who Are Attracted to More Than One Gender

 Labels can be a huge source of self-understanding for some LGBTQ people.
 Because we live in a society where everyone is assumed and expected to be straight and cisgender, finding the words to define yourself can be an act of liberation.
 Labels can help connect people to one another, allowing them to feel less alone and to create community together.
 Labels also allow researchers to study marginalized groups, giving us important information to better understand and support these groups.

 While labels feel meaningful for some LGBTQ people, labels can feel restrictive for others.
 It’s OK to explore different labels or to avoid labels altogether!
 You are never required to label your identity in a particular way or to disclose your identity, especially if doing so would compromise your safety.

 While all LGBTQ young people are at a higher risk of experiencing negative mental health outcomes than their heterosexual and cisgender peers, it’s worth noting that bisexual youth statistically face more challenges than lesbian and gay youth as well.
-According to The Trevor Project’s research, almost half of bisexual youth seriously considered suicide in the past year.
-66% of bisexual youth reported feeling sad or hopeless for two or more weeks in a row in the past year, compared to 27% of their heterosexual peers and 49% of their gay/lesbian peers.
-Additionally, more than one in three bisexual youth reported being bullied at school, and one in five bisexual youth reported being forced to have sexual intercourse.
-These outcomes for harassment, sexual assault, and rape are particularly severe for bisexual people as compared to their straight, gay, and lesbian peers.
+According to The Trevor Project’s research, 43% of bisexual youth seriously considered suicide in the past year.
+71% of bisexual youth experienced symptoms of anxiety, and 55% of bisexual youth experienced symptoms of depression.
+Additionally, 61% of bisexual youth experienced discrimination in the past year.

 Supporting Yourself and Each Other

-Whether you are bisexual yourself or care deeply about the bi youth in your life, we can all learn more about how to create safer environments for bi people.
+Whether you are bisexual yourself or care deeply about the bi folks in your life, we can all learn more about how to create safer environments for bi people.

 Preventing bisexual erasure and biphobia